DataFire/Integrations/integrations/generated/osf/README.md

 * output `array`
   * items `object`
     * attributes `object`: The properties of the preprint entity.
+      * current_user_permissions `array`: The logged-in user's permissions to the preprint
+        * items `string`
       * date_created `string`: The time at which the preprint was created, as an iso8601 formatted timestamp.
+      * date_last_transitioned `string`: The time at which the preprint's reviews state was last changed.
+For example, the time at which a preprint's reviews state was moved from "pending" to "accepted".
       * date_modified `string`: The time at which the preprint was last modified, as an iso8601 formatted timestamp.
       * date_published `string`: The time at which the preprint was published, as an iso8601 formatted timestamp.
+      * date_withdrawn `string`: The date when the preprint was withdrawn
+      * description `string`: The description of the preprint
       * doi `string`: The DOI of the associated journal article, as entered by the user, if the preprint is published.
       * is_preprint_orphan `boolean`: Whether or not the preprint is orphaned.
 A preprint can be orphaned if it's primary file was removed from the preprint node.
 This field may be deprecated in future versions.
+      * is_published `boolean`: Whether or not a preprint is published
       * license_record `string`: The metadata (copyright year and holder) associated with a license, required for certain licenses.
+      * original_publication_date `string`: User-entered, the date when the preprint was originally published
+      * preprint_doi_created `string`: The date when the doi was minted for the preprint
+      * public `boolean`: Whether a preprint has been marked as public.
+This is not a user-facing setting.
+Legacy preprints or spammy preprints may be marked as private
+      * reviews_state `string`: The preprint's review status, e.g. pending, accepted, rejected, etc.
       * subjects `array`: A nested array structure that describe subjects related to the preprint, in the BePress taxonomy.
 Each dictionary contains the text and ID of a subject.
         * items `string`
+      * tags `array`: A list of the preprint's tags.
+        * items `string`
+      * title **required** `string`: The title of the preprint
     * id `string`: The identifier of the preprint entity.
     * links `object`: URLs to alternative representations of the preprint entity.
       * doi `string`: The URL representation of the DOI entered by the user for the preprint manuscript.